awsdocs/amazon-cloudfront-developer-guide/doc_source/Cookies.md

   For information about specifying wildcards in cookie names, see [Whitelist Cookies](distribution-web-values-specify.md#DownloadDistValuesWhitelistCookies)\.

-  For the current limit on the number of cookie names that you can whitelist for each cache behavior, or to request a higher limit, see [Quotas on Whitelisted Query Strings \(Web Distributions Only\)](cloudfront-limits.md#limits-whitelisted-query-strings)\.
+  For the current quota on the number of cookie names that you can whitelist for each cache behavior, or to request a higher quota, see [Quotas on Whitelisted Query Strings \(Web Distributions Only\)](cloudfront-limits.md#limits-whitelisted-query-strings)\.
 + **Don't forward cookies to your origin – **CloudFront doesn't cache your objects based on cookie values\.
 In addition, CloudFront removes the `Cookie` header from requests that it forwards to your origin and removes the `Set-Cookie` header from responses that it returns to your viewers\.

 Note the following about specifying the cookies that you want to forward: